Money Tips & Education

 What happens if my credit utilization ratio is too high?

 A too-high credit utilization ratio could hurt your credit scores.
 It’s the second-most influential factor affecting your credit standing, behind payment history.
-High utilization can make you ineligible for the lowest interest rates or make it harder to get more credit when you need it.
+High utilization could make you ineligible for the lowest interest rates or make it harder to get more credit when you need it.

 Can paying off my balances in full every month improve my credit utilization ratio?